ISLWYN - Room 6 Classic Best en suite shower

 Classic best room

-The Classic best rooms have a larger double bed than the classic, with an en-suite shower room.
+This Classic best room has a Kingsize bed and an en-suite shower room.

 One of our latest rooms to be redecorated.
 Lovely large bed that again is co-ordinated with soft furnishings and relaxing natural colours.